tomhal/rust_tf2_bot_detector/README.md

 https://github.com/PazerOP/tf2_bot_detector).
 It's a program that connects to a local Team Fortress 2 remote console(RCON for short) and sends commands and read from the game's console log file information, and present this in a user interface.
 It also handles rule files that allows you to specify that players with certain name or chat text patterns will result in some action.
-The most typical action is to mark a player as a cheater and try to automatically vote-kick that player.
+The most typical action is to mark a player as a cheater and try to automatically vote-kick that player or at least inform the other team they have a bot.

 # Background